marcransome/Spfy/README.md

 Spfy supports multiple directory paths, (e.g. `spfy /dir1 /dir2`) and traverses each directory recursively by default.
 Unsupported files and empty directories in a directory tree are silently ignored and will not impact spfy's output.

-Command-line arguments allow you to control which elements are present in spfy's output:
+Command-line arguments allow you to control which elements spfy outputs:

     -f, --no-location                Suppress file location output
     -t, --no-title                   Suppress track title in output